 }

-Now, it produces a compile-time error due to object v1.
-The dynamic object does not check at compile time so, it does not produce any error at compiler-time.
+Now, a compile-time error arises because of object v1.
+The dynamic object does not undergo compile-time checks, hence it does not generate any errors during compilation.

 Output